Casio fx-991MS Tips and Tricks

 Sine function

-1. Initialize X with an argument of your choice.
+1. Initialize X with the argument of your choice.

 2. Initialize: Y=X, A=0, C=1